 Chargeback reports include data transfer out traffic for past full days only, and do not include traffic that was generated on the day of chargeback report creation.
 To include today’s data transfer out traffic in a chargeback report trial purposes, you can change the current system date to a future date on the machine where Veeam Availability Console runs, and then create a chargeback report.

 After you created an invoice, you can send a chargeback notification to a client department:

 - Still on the All Reports tab, select the generated chargeback report and click Send.

-The chargeback report will be sent at the email address that you specified in the Department Info settings for the client department at step 2.
+The chargeback report will be sent at the email address that you specified in the Department Info settings for the client department.

-- If you specified your own email address for evaluation purposes, open your mail box and check how the notification looks like.
+- If you specified your own email address for evaluation purposes, open your mail box and check what the notification looks like.